Michael-py/portfolio/README.md

 <hr/>

-Hello, my name is **Michael Bidemi Dairo** and welcome to my portfolio repository which hosts all of my Data projects that I have worked or I am currently working on.
+Hello, my name is **Michael Bidemi Dairo**, and welcome to my portfolio repository which hosts all of my Data projects that I have worked or am currently working on.
 This repository will be updated regularly as I take on new challenges and conquer them all - so keep an eye out. :smile: :star:

-The projects in this repository are mostly written in the Python programming language and in the Jupyter notebook environment.
-If anything changes in the nearest future, you'll be the first to know.
+The projects in this repository are mostly written in the Python programming language and in the Jupyter Notebook environment.
+If anything changes soon, you'll be the first to know.

 For more information about me, visit my [website](https://michael-py.github.io/) or view my [resume](https://drive.google.com/file/d/1dgYYUh4Oy4PEonepn6HRcB5Jr3a8l-JX/view?usp=sharing).
 Please contact me on [LinkedIn](https://linkedin.com/in/michaelbidemidairo) if you are looking to hire a data scientist or data analyst.